rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 export default App;
 {{< /highlight >}}

-In addition, you can remove the *logo.svg* because it isn't used anymore.
-Moreover, it is up to you to keep the *App.css* file to style your application in between of this tutorial.
+In addition, you can remove the *logo.svg* image, because it isn't used anymore.
+Moreover, it is up to you to keep the *App.css* file up to date, to enhance your application's appearance, as we proceed through this tutorial.

 From *src/components/* folder: